qiyangzh/qiyangzh.github.io/content/_index.md

 - rss
 - json
 ---
 I am a PhD student at Johns Hopkins University, School of Education.
-I am currently working as a research assistant at Center for Research and Reform in Education with my advisor Dr. Robert Slavin.
-Before coming to Johns Hopkins, I graduated with a master's degree in Education Policy from the Graduate School of Education, University of Pennsylvania.
-I also hold dual Bachelor's degrees in Economics and Industrial Systems Engineering (with Honors and Distinction) from the National University of Singapore.
+My primary research interests include students’ well-being, school-based mental health interventions, and automated meta-analysis workflows.
+Apart from my work at SPIEE, I also work as a research assistant at Center for Research and Reform in Education.
+Before coming to Johns Hopkins, I graduated with a master’s degree in Education Policy from the Graduate School of Education, University of Pennsylvania.
+I also hold dual Bachelor’s degrees in Economics and Industrial Systems Engineering (with Honors and Distinction) from the National University of Singapore.